kudlai/survey-deployment/README.md

 Application is run as noroot:noroot, image based on alpine for size minimization purposes.

-Application listens on port 8000 as http server, it exposed by container to the internal network.
+Application listens on port 8000 as http server, it is exposed by container to the internal network.

-The container consumes database parameters from environment variables and substitutes them to the application yaml configuration file with envsubst.
+The container consumes database parameters from the environment variables and substitutes them to the application yaml configuration file with envsubst.

 ## nginx container
 Uses official [nginx](https://hub.docker.com/_/nginx/) image, with virtual host configuration file mounted to conf.d.